Charges Filed After 90-Year-Old Woman Dies From Hypothermia Outside Care Facility In Colorado Springs

 COLORADO SPRINGS, Colo.
-(CBS4) — Three employees are facing charges in the death of a 90-year-old woman who wandered out of the Union Printers Home in Colorado Springs in February.
-Officers responded to a call and found 90-year-old Margarita Sam lying on a bench on the long term care facility’s property at 101 South Union Boulevard.
+(CBS4) – Three employees are facing charges in the death of Margarita Sam, a 90-year-old woman who wandered out of the Union Printers Home in Colorado Springs in February.
+Officers responded to a call and found Sam lying on a bench on the long term care facility’s property at 101 South Union Boulevard.

 Sam wandered outside the facility and became exposed to temperatures in the range of 23-30 degrees Fahrenheit.
 The El Paso County Coroner’s Office determined she died of hypothermia.